How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 Ultimately, the services and price gains you can get with an experienced real estate agent may put more money in your pocket than FSBO.
 A proven agent is also better equipped to help you achieve your selling and moving timelines.

-Johnson shares an anecdote about an interaction with an FSBO situation, “A buyer found a home that was underpriced and bought it at a discount.
+Johnson shares an anecdote about an interaction with a FSBO situation: “A buyer found a home that was underpriced and bought it at a discount.
 That buyer hired me to help sell the home, and we sold it for $75,000 more than he bought it without any improvements or renovation.
-No reason other than it had been mispriced.”
+[There was] no reason other than it had been mispriced.”

 Interested in such expertise?
 HomeLight can connect you to top-performing agents in your Louisiana market.
 Our free tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
 It takes only two minutes to receive your matches.